13132klain/United-Future-Alliance/FIREBASE_SETUP_GUIDE.md

 ## Step 7: Test Your Setup

 1. Start your development server: `npm run dev`
-2. Go to your app and try to register a new account
+2. Go to your app and try to register a new account with email/password
+3. Try signing in with Google using the "Continue with Google" button
-3. Check the Firebase Console > Authentication to see if the user was created
+4. Check the Firebase Console > Authentication to see if the users were created
-4. Try logging in with the created account
+5. Try logging in with both methods

 ## Troubleshooting